How to Use SSH with Linux and Mac on Azure

 This topic describes how to use ssh-keygen and openssl on Linux and Mac to create and use ssh-rsa format and .pem format files to secure communication with Azure VMs based on Linux.
 Creating Linux-based Azure Virtual Machines using the Resource Manager deployment model is recommended for new deployments and takes an ssh-rsa type public key file or string (depending on the deployment client).
-The preview portal currently accepts only the ssh-rsa format strings, whether for classic or Resource Manager deployments.
+The Azure portal currently accepts only the ssh-rsa format strings, whether for classic or Resource Manager deployments.

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using both models, but Microsoft recommends that most new deployments use the Resource Manager model.

 To create these types of files for use on a Windows computer to communicate securely with Linux VMs in Azure, see Use SSH keys on Windows.

 A basic ssh setup for Azure includes an ssh-rsa public and private key pair of 2048 bits (by default, ssh-keygen stores these files as ~/.ssh/id_rsa and ~/.ssh/id-rsa.pub unless you change the defaults) as well as a